Best Practices for Preventing Plagiarism

 Practice: Use peer review and have students incorporate their peers' feedback into their work.

-Rationale: Requiring students to incorporate feedback from their peers can make it difficult for the student to hide the fact that they have not developed their ideas individually.
+Rationale: Requiring students to incorporate feedback from their peers can make it difficult for the students to hide the fact that they have not developed their ideas individually.

 Practice: Have students turn in their peer-reviewed drafts or comments along with the final project to determine if the work has progressed.